 During employment, both the employee and the employer are required to contribute equally to EPF or Employees’ Provident Fund Scheme.
 The employee’s contribution is deducted as a percentage of their basic salary plus dearness allowance.

 The purpose of EPFO at large, and the schemes in specific, is to encourage the creation of adequate funds during an individual’s employment, which shall function as a source of financial assistance post-retirement.
 Individuals can also utilise their accumulated corpus to meet specific financial obligations.
-There are different types of EPF withdrawal forms equating to varying purposes of fund withdrawal.
+To withdraw these funds, one needs to fill out different forms according to the need.
+There are different types of PF claim forms equating to varying purposes of fund withdrawal.

-The different types of PF withdrawal form are –
+The different types of forms available for PF withdrawal are –

 - EPF Form 10C